s3thi/QuoteHI/README.txt

     $ mongod --dbpath=/path/to/data/directory/

+  Step 5: Setup QuoteHI:

+    $ paster setup-app development.ini

-  Step 5: Run QuoteHI:
+  Step 6: Run QuoteHI:

     $ paster serve development.ini

   You should now be able to access it from http://127.0.0.1:5000.

   Tested and confirmed working inside a virtualenv.
+Warning: do not use the default configuration file (development.ini) in a production environment.